Website SEO audits are a staple for most SEOs - but often we put a lot of time and resource into them, without getting the end results they deserve.

 Layers of considerations

-There’s several layers of factors that need to be considered when prioritising recommendations:
+There’s several layers of factors that need to be considered when prioritizing recommendations:

 - Client/Business - Each client’s situation and needs are different and this has to be taken into account.
 If you know that your client makes the most profit from a certain category of products, then it makes sense to focus on that part of the website.
 Equally, if you know there’s limited resources for producing content, there’s little point recommending hundreds of new pages as a top priority.